“As a designer, I want to make things that are emotionally or spiritually connected to people.”

 Back to the Start.

-The fashion love affair for Isogawa began in his Japanese home town of Kyoto.
+His love affair with fashion began in his hometown of Kyoto.
 At 15 he plucked up the courage to enter the incredibly snobby and surreal world of Comme Des Garçons boutique.
 “It was so intimidating, I felt so small, the staff looked down on everyone.
 They wore flowing black creations that billowed in the light, amazing silhouettes and shadows.
 The style of the boutique was incredible, sophisticated, sleek and cold with steel features and huge, overpowering mannequins.
 I was mesmerised.”

 “Edmund Capon (former director of The Art Gallery of New South Wales) gave me the book Samuri William by Giles Milton, it’s based on a true story and set in the 16th century.”